plumed/conda/README.md

 conda install --strict-channel-priority -c plumed/label/munster -c conda-forge gromacs
 ````

-The `--strict-channel-priority` might be necessary in case your conda install is configured to download packages from `bioconda`.
+The `--strict-channel-priority` might be necessary in case your conda install is configured to download packages from the `bioconda` channel.
 Indeed, `bioconda` contains a version of GROMACS that is **NOT** patched with PLUMED.

 On Linux, the command above should install the following packages: